 By conserving water, improving energy performance, incorporating healthy building materials and more, we are taking conscious steps to keep Mission Bay sustainable from the start.

-With an irrigation plan that will save two million gallons of drinkable water per year, UCSF Medical Center at Mission Bay will host one of very few extensive water conservation systems located on a large, urban hospital site.
+With an irrigation plan that will save four million gallons of drinkable water per year, UCSF Medical Center at Mission Bay will host one of very few extensive water conservation systems located on a large, urban hospital site.
 Efficient domestic water fixtures and water-saving appliances will be included in all buildings, saving two more million gallons of water yearly.

 To manage water usage sustainably, storm water will be filtered and treated to remove pollutants, and then reused.
 These pollutants, such as vehicle fluid leaks and soot, will be captured in vegetated swales and kept out of the city storm drain system and San Francisco Bay.
 Finally, cooling towers, which process heat generated from mechanical operations, will be used to increase efficiency and decrease water usage by “blowing down” water for landscape irrigation.